Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation: Methods

-The obtained TTG can detailedly describe the mobility patterns from the temporal transition perspective.
+The obtained TTG can provide detailed descriptions of mobility patterns from the temporal transition perspective.

-\textbf{SptioTemporal Graph.} The SDG and TTG describe the location relationships from the spatial and temporal perspectives, respectively, thus ignore the other aspect to some extent.
-We further characterize the location functionality with a SpatioTemporal Graph (STG) by its visit distribution over time, which can describe the spatial proximity with the spatial cooperation effects and the temporal proximity with the visit distribution similarity.
+\textbf{SpatioTemporal Graph.} The SDG and TTG describe the relationships between locations from the spatial and temporal perspectives, respectively, ignoring the other aspect to some extent.
+Therefore, we further characterize the functionality of locations with the STG by their visit distribution over time, which can describe the spatial proximity by spatial cooperation effects and the temporal proximity by the similarity in visit distribution.
 For instance, cafes often open from morning to evening, while bars keep open till midnight.
-The visit distribution $F_{p_i}$ of a location $p_i$ is calculating its normalized visit counts in the observed records $\mathcal{S}_{p_i}$ by discretizing the timestamps into $T$ time slots: $F_{p_i}(t) = \frac{1}{\vert \mathcal{S}_{p_i} \vert }\sum_{t_k \in \mathcal{S}_{p_i}} \mathbbm{1}{[t_k=t]}$.
-The obtained visit distribution $F_i$ can well describe the location from both the spatial and the temporal aspects.
-On the one hand, neighborhood locations often share similar visit distributions based on geographical effects, which have been widely adopted in Location-based Services.
-On the other hand, locations far apart can also share similar visit distributions since they provide peer functionalities like eating or drinking.
-Thus, the Wasserstein distance~\cite{panaretos2019statistical} is employed here to measure the distances of the visit distributions $F_{\mathcal{P}}$ of locations to differentiate their individual functionalities, defined as follows:
+The visit distribution $F_{p_i}$ of a location $p_i$ is its normalized visit counts in the observed records $\mathcal{S}_{p_i}$ by discretizing the timestamps into $T$ time slots: $F_{p_i}(t) = \frac{1}{\vert \mathcal{S}_{p_i} \vert }\sum_{t_k \in \mathcal{S}_{p_i}} \mathbbm{1}{[t_k=t]}$.
+The obtained visit distribution $F_{p_i}$ can well describe the location $p_i$ from both spatial and the temporal aspects.
+On the one hand, neighbor locations often share similar visit distributions based on geographical effects, which have been widely adopted in Location-based Services.
+On the other hand, locations far apart can also share similar visit distributions as they provide comparable functionalities like eating or drinking.
+Thus, the Wasserstein Distance~\cite{panaretos2019statistical, lan2022dstagnn} is employed here to quantify the differences among the visit distributions $F_{\mathcal{P}}$ of locations to differentiate their individual functionalities, defined as follows: